 By honing in on the mind-body link, we can start to delve into what we might be repressing or not addressing that may lessen our quality of life.
 After all, we can choose to see the good or bad in our surroundings and attach positive or negative thoughts to our moments.

 About the Author

 Christy Birmingham lives on Canada’s West Coast where she blogs at When Women Inspire about ways to live fully.
 When not writing, you can find her with a book, walking a trail, or dancing the night away at a local club.
-Connect with her on social media at Twitter, Pinterest, and Google+.
+Connect with her on social media at Twitter, and Pinterest.